mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

     - **The Unarchiver**
     - **Word** and **Powerpoint** (in Office 365 suit, paid).
 You can buy a lifetime license on ebay (not your own email but you can integrate yours later).
     - **Yomu** -- ebook reader.
+    - **Vectornator** -- illustration, vector graphic design.
+A free alternative to Adobe Illustrator or Affinity Designer.

 19. **Terminal**